gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 print("[Random Forest] Classification accuracy for test set:", test_score_rf)
 ```

-    [Random Forest] Classification accuracy for train set:  0.9261363636363636
+    [Random Forest] Classification accuracy for train set:  0.9300889328063241
-    [Random Forest] Classification accuracy for test set: 0.9219367588932806
+    [Random Forest] Classification accuracy for test set: 0.9229249011857708

-A random forest, at the same depth as the decision tree (namely a depth of 6) performs well too.
-The test data reaches an accuracy of about $92.6\%$ in the training at $91.5\%$ in the test.
-Bagging performed better in both the training and test sets.
+A random forest, at the same depth as the decision tree (namely a depth of 6) performs even better.
+The test data reaches an accuracy of about 92.6% in the training at 91.5% in the test.

 # Bagging